Infrared problem in perturbative quantum field theory: Outline of Epstein-Glaser approach

 for some constants $c_\gamma\in\C$ indexed by multi-indices $\gamma$, $|\gamma|\leq\omega$, where

-and $\CC$ is the constant that appears in the axiom~\ref{axiom:steinmann}.
+is the order of singularity.
 The constants $c_\gamma$ have to be chosen in such a way that the new set of time-ordered products satisfies all the axioms.
-Note that if $\omega<0$, then~\eqref{eq:T_freedom} is determined uniquely if the time-ordered products with at most $n$ arguments are given.
+Note that if $\omega<0$, then~\eqref{eq:T_freedom} is determined uniquely by the time-ordered products with at most $n$ arguments.
 Complete characterization of the freedom in defining the time-ordered products can be found in~\cite{hollands2001local,pinter2001finite,dutsch2004causal}.